yxsamliu/llvm-project/mlir/docs/Traits.md

 Note: It is generally good practice to define the implementation of the `foldTrait` hook out-of-line as a free function when possible to avoid instantiating the implementation for every concrete operation type.

+### Extra Declarations and Definitions
+A trait may require additional declarations and definitions directly on the Operation, Attribute or Type instances which specify that trait.
+The `extraConcreteClassDeclaration` and `extraConcreteClassDefinition` fields under the `NativeTrait` class are mechanisms designed for injecting code directly into generated C++ Operation, Attribute or Type classes.

+Code within the `extraConcreteClassDeclaration` field will be formatted and copied into the generated C++ Operation, Attribute or Type class.
+Code within `extraConcreteClassDefinition` will be added to the generated source file inside the class’s C++ namespace.
+The substitution `$cppClass` is replaced by the C++ class name.

+The intention is to group trait specific logic together and reduce redundant extra declarations and definitions on the instances themselves.

 ### Parametric Traits